 ZERO Code: The Future Has Arrived

-Today, Architecture 2030 is excited to announce the publication of the ZERO Code for new building construction, which integrates cost-effective energy efficiency standards with on-site and/or off-site renewable energy resulting in Zero-Net-Carbon (ZNC) buildings.
+Today, Architecture 2030 is excited to announce the publication of the ZERO Code – a standard for new building construction, which integrates cost-effective energy efficiency measures with on-site and/or off-site renewable energy resulting in Zero-Net-Carbon (ZNC) buildings.

 The world is currently undergoing the largest wave of urban growth in human history.
 More than half of the global population is now concentrated in urban areas, and by 2060 two thirds of the expected population of 10 billion will live in cities.